2023 - 2024

 Joining the USC in 1982, Rob is a Barrister at the private Bar in Brisbane and was previously a solicitor who worked in private practice, corporate roles and in government legal practice from admission in 1982 until 2017.
 Between 1975 and 2012, Rob served in the Army Reserve, chiefly as an Artillery Officer in Regimental and Divisional HQ postings culminating in full-time service between 2006 and 2012.
 During his full-time Army service, Rob deployed on operations to the Sinai (OP MAZURKA) and to Afghanistan (OP SLIPPER).
 Rob was elected to the Committee in 2019 and is on the Membership and Member Services Sub-Committee.

-Catriona is a Senior Principal Lawyer at Crown Law, who specialises in employment, industrial relations and discrimination law.
-She has practised exclusively in those areas of law for more than 15 years, and has extensive experience advising and representing clients in a broad range of legal matters across State and Federal jurisdictions.
-Catriona has held volunteer positions at the Caxton Legal Centre and the Refugee and Immigration Legal Service, both pro bono legal advice centres.
-Catriona holds a Master of Laws, a Bachelor of Laws, a Graduate Diploma in Legal Practice, and a Bachelor of Business (Accountancy).
+Catriona is an Assistant Crown Solicitor at Crown Law.
+She leads one of Crown Law’s three Workplace Law teams, and specialises in employment, industrial relations, discrimination and human rights law.
+Catriona has practised exclusively in those areas of law for more than 16 years, and has extensive experience advising and representing employers in all aspects of workplace law, and in matters across State and Federal jurisdictions.
+Catriona has also held volunteer positions at the Caxton Legal Centre and the Refugee and Immigration Legal Service, both pro bono legal advice centres.
+Catriona holds a Master of Laws, a Bachelor of Laws, a Bachelor of Business (Accountancy), and a Graduate Diploma in Legal Practice.
 Catriona is the sister and granddaughter of Australian and British Army officers, so she has a great affection and respect for the military heritage of our Club.
 Catriona is also passionate about younger member involvement and growth at the Club.